Brisket – 8/31/2025

 0/10 Ranking: 8.5/10

 Description: Reminds me of a smoked summer sausage with a really good smokiness and flavor overall.
 One of the staff said they get it from a producer in town, so not in-house.
-Was slightly dried out, but still a really good sausage that had a nice little bit kick of spice to it.
+It was slightly dried out, but still a really good sausage that had a nice little kick of spice to it.
 Would order these again

 Sauces – No reviews given